Skip to main content

 Only values under output are merged from branches into the final result.

 The output of the FanIn node is the context from the last execution path to arrive, plus merged values from each branch's output entries.
 It is not appropriate to merge every entry from every path because that duplicates unrelated fields, which is seldom the desired outcome.
 If the same output path occurs in multiple branches, a list is created with each branch value added to the list.
+If one branch produces a list and another produces a scalar at the same path, the scalar is appended to the list.
+Nested objects under output are merged by key.

 For example, if the first branch has the following context data: